deepakcdo/JetFuelExecute/README.md

 3) View the full Request/Response message - your support team will love you
 ![screenshot](http://headfront.co.uk/JetFuelExecuteAudit.png)

-Let quickly look how you can use JetFuelExecute in two easy steps :-
+# JetFuelExecute code example.

+Using JetFuelExecute do the following :-

     1) Publish a function
     2) Call the function

-Let look at step 1 first.
-Publishing a function on the bus is easy.
+Lets look at step 1 first - Publishing a function.
 ```java
             // Create amps connection
             final HAClient haClient = new HaClientFactory().createHaClient("SampleJetFuelSever",